Karnataka SSLC results likely to be out on May 7; how to check it online

 • After submitting the personal details, the candidates would get the online result with scores in individual papers mentioned.

-• Download and take printout of the Karnataka SSLC Class 10 exam result for future use.
+• Download and take a printout of the Karnataka SSLC Class 10 exam result for future use.